FaberSanZ/Xultaik/README.md

 ## Low-level rendering backend

 The rendering backend is completely focused on Vulkan, however the API greatly simplifies the most painful points of writing Vulkan.
-It is likely to be a happy medium ground between "perfect" Vulkan in .NET
+It is likely to be a happy medium ground between Vulkan in .NET

 <br>